 - Participants who are pregnant may not participate

 - Participants who have recently sustained an injury or undergone surgery may not participate

-- Again, guests will be splitting up into 2 smaller groups and taking turns going on a shorter ride using 1 sled.
-Your group needs to be able to split up into two groups of no more than 3 guests/350lbs.
-Please note that 3 riders is geared towards parties with children.
-While 3 adults may meet the weight limit, leg room may be tight (there is approximately 6 feet of “sitting area” and guests sit in between each other’s legs).
+~ Again, guests will be splitting up into 2 smaller groups and taking turns going on a shorter ride using 1 sled.
+Your group needs to be able to split up into two groups of no more than 3 guests or 400lbs for ride.
+Please note that 3 riders at one time option is geared towards parties with children.
+While 3 adults may meet the weight limit, leg room will be tight (there is approximately 6 feet of “sitting area” and guests sit in between each other’s legs).

 What We Recommend You Wear:

 - A warm winter jacket that is water/weather resistant

 - Snow pants

 - Insulated winter boots with thick wool or synthetic socks (please avoid Uggs and cotton as they will not keep your feet warm when wet)

 - A scarf or facemask

 - Extra layers for warmth like pullovers and long johns (avoid cotton as it will not keep you warm when wet)